 - Cellu-treat® is the only fungicide in Minnesota currently registered to be used to prevent HRD.
 One source for ordering this fungicide is the manufacturer's website.
 Landowners can apply this fungicide on their own land without a license.

 - Any person hired to apply Cellu-treat® needs to be licensed and certified as a commercial pesticide applicator by the Minnesota Department of Agriculture.
-Learn how to obtain this certification by visiting Minnesota Department of Agriculture website and searching the keywords "pesticide license" or by calling 651-201-6615.
+Learn how to obtain this certification by visiting the Minnesota Department of Agriculture website and searching the keywords "pesticide license" or calling 651-201-6615.

-Surveys for HRD by the Minnesota DNR and University of Minnesota are ongoing.
+Surveys for HRD by the Minnesota DNR and the University of Minnesota are ongoing.
 If you think HRD is on your property, please consult this identification guide.
 Report any suspect HRD locations to your local DNR Forestry Office.